 I also find it perplexing that when reflecting on these statistics and reviewing the profiles of IT professionals on LinkedIn, I never come across the failures, all I ever find is the old cliche phrases of "Delivering on time and on Budget, High quality blah, blah ............"

-I’ll freely admit I’ve worked on failed projects, I don’t believe there should be any shame in that.
-The fact is project fail for an entire myriad of different reasons and not just the result of 1 individual, they fail mostly because an entire group of people or organisations collectively got something wrong!
+I'll freely admit I've worked on failed projects, I don't believe there should be any shame in that.
+The fact is projects fail for a myriad of different reasons and not just the result of 1 individual, they fail mostly because an entire group of people or organisations collectively got something or a number things wrong.

 So with this in mind, I have recently reflected on what were the major contributory factors to the failing projects I have worked on and the in a vast majority of cases the primary reason was that the entire team plain and simply got the product wrong!